 A study of the problems of small schools from the administrative standpoint.
-Problems such as curricula, supervision, transportation, records, etc. (For men undergraduate subject matter majors and students with limited administrative experience.
+Problems such as curricula, supervision, transportation, records, etc. (For undergraduate subject matter majors and students with limited administrative experience.
 Students who elect this course should not take Ed.
 342, 343, 344).
+242a,b.
+SCHOOL ADMINISTRATION WORKSHOP.
+Three hours credit each.